 Wesley Barnes '15

 In 2022 Wesley joined the National Broadway tour of Mean Girls.
 In 2019-20 and 2021-22 he was on the 50th Anniversary National Tour of Andrew Lloyd Webber’s Jesus Christ Superstar.
-In 2018 he was in the world premiere of the Christopher Durang and Wendy Wasserstein musical Pamela's First Musical at Two Rivers Theatre in New Jersey under the direction of 10-time Tony nominee Graciela Danielle.
-Other credits inclulde In the Heights at Theatre Under the Stars in Houston TX, Choir Boy at Briggs Opera House in Vermont, and The Scottsboro Boys, Newsies, and Godspell at the Phoenix Theatre.
-He has also done three international tours as a featured dancer/performer with Magic of the Dance in Germany and Taiwan.
+In 2018 he was in the world premiere of the Christopher Durang/Wendy Wasserstein musical Pamela's First Musical at Two Rivers Theatre under the direction of 10-time Tony nominee Graciela Danielle.
+Other credits: In the Heights at Theatre Under the Stars in Houston TX, Choir Boy at Briggs Opera House in Vermont, and The Scottsboro Boys, Newsies, and Godspell at the Phoenix Theatre.
+He has also done 3 international tours as a featured dancer/performer with Magic of the Dance in Germany and Taiwan.
 Wesley is a proud member of the 68 Cent Crew Theatre Co (LA/NY) and Actors Equity.
-He works as the social media coordinator and house manager for St. Luke's Off Broadway Theatre.

 Read Full Story »